 Unlike manually adjusted cloud protection, the new system is adaptive, meaning it can automatically increase the aggressiveness of cloud-delivered blocking decisions based on real-time data and machine learning predictions.

 Even if algorithms cannot assess the true extent of the risk, and ransomware perpetrators find a way into targeted networks, the system will remain an obstacle for them.

 Adaptive protection can detect and block seemingly benign operations, such as network enumerations, that ransomware actors use during the reconnaissance phase, Microsoft explained.

 Similarly, open-source tools are often abused for lateral movement, or slightly modified commodity malware without an identifiable signature can be detected and blocked.

 "Assuming that in the early to middle stages of an attack activity is not detected and blocked, ai-driven adaptive protection still has tremendous value in terms of the ultimate ransomware payload,"Microsoft explained that

 "Given that the device has been compromised, our AI-powered adaptive protection system can easily automatically switch to the most aggressive mode, blocking the actual ransomware payload and preventing important files and data from being encrypted so that attackers can't demand ransom."
-Shield up